hogeschool/Keuzevak-IADIP/docs/module-description.md

 `Grade = Progress * 0.3 + Final assignment * 0.7`

+__Assignments both weekly and final are individual work.
+In case of plagiarism student(s) will be reported to the exam committee.__

 ### Retake

 Should the grade of the final assessment be insufficient, there will be an